Kinetically constrained cavity QED: from blockaded ferromagnetism to long-range quantum scars: Model

 which justifies adiabatic elimination of the cavity mode.
 Neglecting cavity losses, the leading-order effect of this elimination results in an effective long-range interaction,

 where $J = g^2 / 2\omega_c$ is the effective coupling.
 Unless stated otherwise, we express all energies in units of $J$.
 The resulting effective Hamiltonian is then

+The derivation of the effective Hamiltonian together with the next-to-leading order terms is provided in Appendix~\ref{app:H_eff}.
 In the remainder of this paper, we work with $\tilde{H}$ and restrict the Hilbert space to states obeying the blockade constraint.
 Before going into the details of the equilibrium and non-equilibrium properties of $\tilde{H}$, we give an overview of other known spin models with close connection to our system.
 For convenience, we call the first term in~\eqref{eq:H_PXP2} the `interaction' term in the reminder of the paper, while remembering that even in the absence of this term the system is still interacting due to the blockade condition.

 The Hamiltonian $\tilde{H}$ bears a strong resemblance to the long-range transverse-field Ising model, also known as the Lipkin-Meshkov-Glick (LMG) model~\cite{LIPKIN1965188}, defined by

 where $S^\alpha = \sum_i \sigma^\alpha_i$ are collective spin operators.
 Owing to its permutation symmetry and mean-field solvability, the LMG model has been extensively studied.
 Its ground state exhibits a second-order phase transition from a paramagnetic to a ferromagnetic phase at $\Delta_c = 2$, in the mean-field Ising universality class~\cite{LIPKIN1965188,Ribeiro_LMG2007}.
 Out of equilibrium, the LMG model has also been investigated in the context of quantum quenches~\cite{Das_LMGquench2006,Marino_Eckstein_Foster_Rey_2022,rodriguez2022far} and Floquet dynamics~\cite{Russomanno_LMG2017,Lerose_Kapitza2019}.
 Despite its superficial similarity to the LMG model, the presence of projectors in $\tilde{H}$ imposes nontrivial kinetic constraints that fundamentally modify the system's behavior, both at equilibrium and out of equilibrium, as we demonstrate in the following sections.